 Dar Al-Arkan makes strategic investments in companies that management believes are complementary to Dar Al-Arkan's real estate development operations.
-Companies in which Dar Al-Arkan has made strategic investments include Saudi Home Loans Company, a home financing provider in the Kingdom, Alkhair Capital Saudi Arabia, regulated by the CMA which provides investment banking and other financial services in the Kingdom and Khozam Real Estate Development Company, which owns the Qasr Khozam land development project.
-As of 31 December 2016, Dar Al-Arkan had made strategic investments in companies that ranged between 15 per cent. and 51 per cent. of the investee's share capital and totalled SAR 790.59 million (U.S.\$ 211.11 million).
+Companies in which Dar Al-Arkan has made strategic investments include Saudi Home Loans Company, a home financing provider in the Kingdom, Alkhair Capital Saudi Arabia, regulated by the CMA which provides investment banking and other financial services in the Kingdom and the United Arab Emirates, and Khozam Real Estate Development Company, which owns the Qasr Khozam land development project.
+As of 31 December 2017, Dar Al-Arkan had made strategic investments in companies that ranged between 15 per cent. and 51 per cent. of the investee's share capital and accumulated share of profits totalled SAR 811.19 million (U.S.\$ 216.60 million).
 The following is a summary of Dar Al-Arkan's key strategic minority investments as at the date of this Base Prospectus: